UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-SUSE-Package-Hub.md

        {:.highlight}
 14. **Step: Submit to Backports**

     After request to Factory is accepted.
-Make a submit request, a maintenance request, to Backports (SLE12) in using the following command
+Make a submit request, a maintenance request, to Backports (SLE12) using the following command
     {:.justify-class}

     $ osc submitrequest openSUSE:Factory/cacti openSUSE:Backports:SLE-12